dnlnln/sql-server-samples/samples/databases/README.md

 __[world-wide-importers](world-wide-importers/)__

 The new sample database for SQL Server 2016 and Azure SQL Database.
-It illustrates best practices in database design, as well as the core capabilities of SQL Server 2016 and Azure SQL Database, for transaction processing (OLTP), data warehousing and analytics (OLAP) workloads, as well as hybrid transaction and analytics processing (HTAP) workloads.
+It illustrates the core capabilities of SQL Server 2016 and Azure SQL Database, for transaction processing (OLTP), data warehousing and analytics (OLAP) workloads, as well as hybrid transaction and analytics processing (HTAP) workloads.

 __[contoso-data-warehouse](contoso-data-warehouse/)__